Ionia Volcano: History

 The first known accounts of Ionia Volcano come from the Ponca Tribe, who believed the site to be sacred.
 In 1896, writer William Huse, in his book The History of Dixon County, Nebraska, claimed the Arapaho Tribe also believed the site to be sacred, stating that chiefs and medicine men would perform sacrificial ceremonies at the Ionia Volcano.
 The first western documentation of the volcano was supposedly made by the Lewis and Clark Expedition.
 The expedition arrived at the Ionia Volcano on August 22, 1804, camped at the site for two days, and conversed with the local Native American tribes about the bluff's religious significance.
 On August 24, 1804, Captain William Clark wrote:

 "We set out at the usual time and proceeded … to the Commencement of a blue clay bluff of 180 or 190 feet high on the L.S.
 Those Bluffs appear to have been latterly on fire, and at this time is too hot for a man to bear his hand in the earth at any depth, great appearance of Coal.
 An eminence quantity of cobalt or a crystalized substance which answers its description is on the face of the Bluff."

 Clark went on to describe the volcano as having a "sulfurous smell".
-Other member of the expedition, including John Ordway, Patrick Gass, and Joseph Whitehouse, also documented the encounter.
+Other members of the expedition, including John Ordway, Patrick Gass, and Joseph Whitehouse, also documented the encounter.
 The party foraged for berries at the site before moving further westward.
 Throughout the early 1800s, French fur traders and explorers reported wildfires and dense smoke within the region.
 In 1832 and 1833, George Catlin, Carl Bogmer, and Jages Doppelheim all documented visiting the Ionia Volcano.
 In 1839, French explorer and geographer, J. N. Nicollet, traveled to the site and attempted to prove that the Ionia Volcano's heat was not volcanic in origin but rather the product of chemical reactions.
 Nicollet theorized that the decomposition of iron pyrite in water was the source of the heat and fire.
 In 1874, John Harwood Pierce named the bluff "Ionia Volcano" in the Omaha Daily Bee.
 Pierce named the bluff after the nearby town of Ionia, established in 1856.
 During this period, the site became a local attraction for tourists and geologists.
 Pierce later described the encounter:

-"There, on a narrrow plateau about half way up the bluff, we saw and smelt the sulphurous vapor which indicated the spot we sought.
+"There, on a narrow plateau about half way up the bluff, we saw and smelt the sulphurous vapor which indicated the spot we sought.
 On arriving at the plateau we saw several fissures in the clay, from which issued vapor so hot that the ground in the vicinity was too warm to rest the hand on comfortably.
 On listening, we could hear strange sounds under our feet, like the distant roar of a blast furnace."